Alex Zahavi

-Alexander "Alex" Abraham Zahavi (born 21 January 1991) is a Israeli former professional footballer who played as a winger or forward.
+Alexander "Alex" Abraham Zahavi (born 21 January 1991) is a former professional footballer who played as a winger or forward.

 Zahavi was born in the United States, the son of a Portuguese mother and Israeli father.
 He has represented Portugal at youth levels but considered switching federations so he can represent the United States.
 He is the great nephew of football agent Pini Zahavi.
 Zahavi is a winger who plays on the left side of midfield, even though he is right-footed.

 Club career

 On 16 July 2010, Zahavi joined Maccabi Haifa on trial trying to impress Elisha Levy.
 On 26 July he was presented as a Maccabi Haifa player after he signed a contract with the club.

 Zahavi joined Israeli Premier League club Hapoel Acre in February 2011 on loan for the remainder of the 2010–11 season.

 On 7 July, Maccabi Haifa announced that they extended Zahavi's contract through the 2015 season, and are loaning him to Primeira Liga team Vitória de Setúbal for the 2011–12 season.
 Zahavi joined Portuguese top-flight side S.C.
 Olhanense for the 2012–13 season.